shunchaowang/my-platform-docker/README.md

 # my-docker-platform

-- Run PostgreSQL,MySQL, MongoDB, and Redis in docker
+- Run PostgreSQL, MySQL, MongoDB, Redis and Kafka in docker

 - The project can used in development environment